ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Tutorial_Introduction.rst

 Will I learn Python just from reading these tutorials?
 ------------------------------------------------------

 Unlikely!
-These tutorials are not a comprehensive introduction to Python.
-However, throughout the tutorial there are many helpful tips to guide the non-native Python speaker.
-These tips come early on so it helps to start from the beginning.
+These tutorials are not a comprehensive introduction to Python.  **Nevertheless, throughout the tutorial there are many helpful tips to guide the non-native Python speaker.** These tips come early on so it helps to start from the beginning.

 What Python should I review before getting started?
 ---------------------------------------------------

-There are thousands of custom Python packages, many of which would no doubt be useful for working with the ECCO v4 state estimate.
-Howefver, there are three that you will should familiarze yourself with on some level before starting: **NumPy**, **Matplotib**, and **xarray**.  **NumPy** provides n-dimensional matrices and matrix operations, **Matplotlib** provides plotting tools, and **xarray** provides a framework for labelling and easily accessing subsets of the **NumPy** n-dimensional matrices.  **xarray** is not necessary for working with ECCO v4 output as arrays do not need to have their dimensions and coordinatess labeled to operate on them.
-Nevertheless, you may also find that having labeled arrays can make life much, much easier.
+There are thousands of Python packages, many of which would no doubt be useful for working with the ECCO v4 state estimate.
+Howefver, there are *three* that you will should familiarze yourself with on some level before starting: **NumPy**, **Matplotib**, and **xarray**.  **NumPy** provides n-dimensional matrices and matrix operations, **Matplotlib** provides plotting tools, and **xarray** provides a framework for labelling and easily accessing subsets of the **NumPy** n-dimensional matrices.  **xarray** is not necessary for working with ECCO v4 output as one does not need to have labeled dimensions and coordinatess to analyze arrays.
+Nevertheless, you may find that working with arrays that have well  labeled coordinates and dimensions makes life much, much easier.

 NumPy
 ^^^^^